Restaurants and Offices Should Combat Coronavirus With More Fresh Air

 According to King Electric CEO, Dean Wilson, “King’s ClearAir Fresh Air Ventilation System is an ideal solution to this new problem.
 With the 5 motor speed settings, the ClearAir system is easily tailored to the space and can match any air changes per hour (ACH) requirement up to 1770 CFM.”

 Additionally, with every system we provide a “Fresh Air Provided Here” window sticker that can be placed on the business’ front door, making sure customers and employees alike are made aware of the commitment the business owner has made to providing a safe and comfortable environment.
 With better quality air customers can feel safer.
-Since 1958 King manufactured Made In the USA, smart heating and ventilation solutions, so we understand our customers.”
+Since 1958, King has Designed and Assembled in the USA smart heating and ventilation solutions, so we understand our customers.